LagoVista/docs/PipelineModules/Listeners/AzureIoTHub.md

 # Azure IoT Hubs

 NuvIoT supports connecting directly to your IoT Hub.

-It is important to realize that, in order to connect to Azure IoT Hub, you will need to find the URL from the Event Hub-compatible connection string and the Event Hub-compatible name.
+**Important Note 1:** In order to connect to Azure IoT Hub, you will need to find the URL from the Event Hub-compatible connection string and the Event Hub-compatible name.
 Refer to this [Blog Post](https://blogs.msdn.microsoft.com/iotdev/2017/05/09/understand-different-connection-strings-in-azure-iot-hub/) for more information on IoT Hub Connection Strings.

-**Important Note:** If you use Azure IoT Hub as a listener, those devices must be registered in the [Azure IoT Hub Device Repository](../../Devices/AzureIoTHubDeviceRepo.md).
+**Important Note 2:** If you use Azure IoT Hub as a listener, those devices must be registered in the [Azure IoT Hub Device Repository](../../Devices/AzureIoTHubDeviceRepo.md).

 ### Required Fields